Engine fan in my car stays on after I turn off the ignition: (Must Read)

 The first reason why your engine fan is running longer than usual might be because of low coolant levels.
 If the coolant level is low, it will take longer for the engine to cool down and thus the engine fan will have to run for a longer time to try and cool the engine.

 A coolant level is considered low when it is below the minimum line.
-You can easily check this by opening the coolant reservoir and taking a look.
+You can easily check this by opening the coolant tank and taking a look.
 If it is low, you will need to add more coolant.
 In case you don’t know where to locate the coolant you can check your car’s manual or ask a professional.

 2. Leaking coolant